 As it is generally agreed that OMAR is a spintronic effect, the role of spin-orbit coupling in polymers was studied to help understand its importance in the spin-transport of organic semiconductors.
 The possibility of spin-orbit induced spin precession is examined and a phonon assisted spin-flip process is proposed.

 We show OMAR may be enhanced by exposure to x-ray radiation.
 This is shown to be related to the production of traps.
 The effect on other device characteristics including turn-voltage and quantum efficiency is also examined.
 The role of trap production in enhancing OMAR is explained using the biopolaron model.

 Copyright 2012 James Edward Rybicki

 Rybicki, James Edward.
-"Frequency and time domain studies of magneto-transport and charge trapping in amorphous organic semiconductors." dissertation, University of Iowa, 2012.
+"Frequency and time domain studies of magneto-transport and charge trapping in amorphous organic semiconductors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.